Hi User

 The lotus flower, often seen in both Hindu and Buddhist art, signifies purity and spiritual awakening.
 Geometric patterns, influenced by Islamic art, represent the infinite nature of the universe and are used to decorate borders and backgrounds, adding a layer of complexity and abstract beauty to the narrative.

-Animals also play symbolic roles in Kashmiri paintings.
+Animals also play symbolic roles in Kashmiri paintings

-- Peacocks, with their extravagant plumage, symbolize nobility and beauty and are often used in romantic or spiritual contexts.
+, symbolize nobility and beauty and are often used in romantic or spiritual contexts.
 Elephants, depicted in royal processions or battles, symbolize strength and power.

 Techniques and Materials